Sea Moss & Bladderwrack

 Nutritional Profile of Sea Moss

-Before discussing the real advantages, it is helpful to grasp what exactly makes sea moss so healthful.
-This marine algae has a remarkably dense concentration of vitamins and minerals, many of which are hard to obtain from terrestrial food.
+Before discussing the potential benefits of sea moss, it is helpful to grasp what exactly makes sea moss good.
+This marine algae provides vitamins and minerals that are hard to obtain from terrestrial food.*

 A standard serving of sea moss equaling 2 tablespoons (10 grams) contains the following nutrients: